 - 1. Have degree-seeking graduate status; - 2.
 Have an approved Student Study Plan (SSP); - 3.
 Complete all required undergraduate and graduate didactic coursework on your SSP with cumulative GPA of at least 3.0 in graduate CDIS courses.
 Maintain grades of B or higher in all academic coursework; - 4.
 Submit the signature page of the Essential Functions for Entry into Professional Practice to your advisor and a copy to the Director of Clinical Education; - 5.
 Confirmation that you possess acceptable speech, language and hearing abilities as verified through the required speech, language and hearing screening; - 6.
-Submit a practicum request (Request for Practicum in Communication Disorders) at least 12 to 18 months in advance of commencing practicum; - 7.
-Apply for and be admitted to graduate candidacy after completing nine (9) semester hours of academic courses. - 8.
-Proof of a passing score on the test of basic skills (ACT or SAT) in the semester preceding the start of practicum in a school setting; - 9.
-Be approved to take and pass the Qualifying Examinations (CDIS 8300); - 10.
+Submit a practicum request (Request for Practicum in Communication Disorders) at least 12 to 18 months in advance of commencing practicum;

+- 7. Apply for and be admitted to graduate candidacy after completing nine (9) semester hours of academic courses. - 8.
+Be approved to take and pass the Qualifying Examinations (CDIS 8300); - 9.
 Receive permission from the Director of Clinical Education once all the aforementioned requirements are in order.
 An email to this effect will be forwarded to you.